wilfredmanyara/shop-yangu-admin/README.md

 - Additional metrics and visualizations.
 - Improved test coverage.

-# For any inquiries or support, reach out at:
+# For any inquiries, reach out at:
 - Email: info@wilfredmanyara.com
 - GitHub: wilfredmanyara